Speak a word.

 Why even climb out of here?
 Why dig through the coffin at all?
 Why not let the air go bad and just lay there gasping?
+Why not gasp until he aged into dust?
 Better that than going back up into the open sky and back to the Family.

 It is not so bad, here, buried under the Earth.

 It is like the eternal end of everything he has dreamed of for so long.

 A hand slides down the front of Seth’s pants.
 Bony fingers and rotted muscles wrap themselves around Seth’s penis.
 A bit of magic, a bit of world-twisting, makes him hard.